Content on this page was generated by AI and has not been manually reviewed.

 Is Secure Core slower than standard servers?

 Generally yes.
 Secure Core routes traffic through multiple servers for better privacy, which can reduce maximum speed compared to standard servers.
+How to enable always on vpn 2026

 Which ProtonVPN plan is best for speed?